playbar/tfcmake/tensorflow/docs_src/install/install_mac.md

-# Install TensorFlow on macOS
+# Installing TensorFlow on macOS

 This guide explains how to install TensorFlow on macOS.
 Although these instructions might also work on other macOS variants, we have only